Remembering LTJG David Christian and the Crew of VR703 Remembering The Men From VAW-13

 Officer In Charge of SAR Mission Officer In Charge of SAR Mission

-He was described as an athletic, intelligent young man with a great sense of humor and love for his family.
+He was described as an athletic, intelligent young man with a great love for his family.
 He enjoyed singing in the Youth for Christ Quartet.
 But most of all he wanted to serve his country and had a strong sense of patriotism, which he expressed from a very early age.

 Description provided by Truman W. Christian.